-Marketing for your gym through social media involves a lot more effort than just posting a couple selfies to your Insta stories.
+Marketing for your gym through social media involves a lot more effort than just posting a couple selfies and cycling classes to your Insta stories.
 You’ll want to make sure you have a strategy put together that allows you to plan, execute, and track your content in a way that actually advances your business and conserves time and effort.

 Before you start drafting posts, here’s a couple things to consider for your social strategy right from the get-go:

 Social media is a perfect opportunity to really put your brand out there, but your first post shouldn’t be starting from scratch.
 Knowing your branding from the very beginning is vital to creating a cohesive experience with your social media strategy.